romanstetsenko/SystemDesign/README.md

 # System Design Documentation

-A collection of comprehensive system design guides with interactive diagrams and syntax highlighting, hosted on GitHub Pages.
+A collection of comprehensive system design guides with interactive diagrams and syntax highlighting.

 ## 📖 Available Documents